 Marcus

-“Mr. Gordy taught me how to follow deadlines and prioritize better.
-I feel a little scared actually about the demands of college, but I feel like I’m pretty prepared now thanks to his help and how he encouraged me to meet those demands head-on.”
+“The Future Center helped me learn how to follow deadlines and prioritize better.
+I feel a little scared actually about the demands of college, but I feel like I’m pretty prepared now thanks to Future Center.”

 College is something that is important to me.
 I am interested in physics, math and engineering and hope to go to University of Wisconsin-Madison after starting at UW-La Crosse.
 AP physics got me interested in sciences.
 My goal is to get a well-paying job in the future at a job I enjoy.
 But I had to start somewhere and I am a big procrastinator.
-Mr. Gordy provided a lot of one-on-one advising.
 My parents were pretty set on having me figure out the college enrollment process on my own.
 It was challenging for me to find time to apply for scholarships and just basically understanding the basic steps myself.
-Mr. Gordy pushed the importance of the FAFSA to me so I got it started and completed and I am glad he included my parents in the process.
+The Future Center pushed the importance of the FAFSA to me so I got it started and completed.

 I’ve also had strong connections with some of my teachers here, who I hope to stay in touch with.
 They’ve really cared about my future and you can tell when teachers care about students.
 I feel lucky that way and with the honors level courses, clubs and extracurricular activities, there are so many opportunities here at Logan.